Target-absent Human Attention: Related Work

-\myheading{Foveated retina modeling for scanpath prediction.} Several recent studies have engaged the question of how to model the human foveated retina for fixation prediction.
-Yang \etal \cite{yang2020predicting} approximated a foveated retina by having a high-resolution center (full-resolution image) surrounded by a degraded visual periphery (a slightly blurred version of the image) at each fixation.
-A pretrained Panoptic-FPN \cite{kirillov2019panopticfpn} is applied on the full-resolution and blurred images separately to obtain the panoptic segmentation maps that are finally combined into the final state representation.
-Instead of approximating the foveated retina as a central-peripheral pairing of high- and low-resolution images, Zelinsky \etal \cite{zelinsky2019benchmarking} used a pretrained ResNet-50 \cite{he2016deep} directly to extract feature maps from foveated images \cite{perry2002gaze} for the state representation.
+Several recent studies have attempted to model a foveated representation of the input image for predicting human gaze behavior \cite{yang2020predicting,zelinsky2019benchmarking,rashidi2020optimal} or solving other visual tasks (e.g., object detection; \cite{akbas2017object,jaramillo2019foveated}).
+Yang \etal~\cite{yang2020predicting} approximated a foveated retina by having a high-resolution center (full-resolution image) surrounded by a degraded visual periphery (a slightly blurred version of the image) at each fixation.
+A pretrained Panoptic-FPN \cite{kirillov2019panopticfpn} was applied on the full-resolution and blurred images separately to obtain the panoptic segmentation maps that were finally combined into the final state representation.
+Instead of approximating the foveated retina as a central-peripheral pairing of high- and low-resolution images, Zelinsky \etal~\cite{zelinsky2019benchmarking} used a pretrained ResNet-50 \cite{he2016deep} directly to extract feature maps from foveated images \cite{perry2002gaze} for the state representation.
 Notably, both methods apply pretrained networks on blurred images whereas our FFMs are extracted from the full-resolution images, for which the pretrained networks are more robust.
-Rashidi \etal \cite{rashidi2020optimal} attempted to better estimate the peripheral degradation of a foveated retina by modeling the foveated detectability of an object target \cite{najemnik2005optimal} measured as the discriminability between the feature distribution of target-present and target-absent images.
-However, not only does this method require training multiple detectors for each target, it also requires each detector to be trained at different eccentricities, all using manually created datasets showing the targets at multiple scales against different textured backgrounds.
-This approach therefore cannot be easily extended to a larger number of target categories, as the 18 used in COCO-Search18 \cite{chen2021coco}.
-In contrast, our model is able to jointly learn the foveation process at feature level and the networks that predict human scanpath through back-propagation from human gaze behavior.
+Rashidi \etal~\cite{rashidi2020optimal} proposed a method to directly estimate the foveated detectability of a target object \cite{najemnik2005optimal} from eye tracking data.
+However, this approach cannot be easily extended to a larger number of target categories because it requires training multiple detectors for each target and manually creating specialized datasets by showing each target at multiple scales against different textured backgrounds.
+In contrast, our model is able to jointly learn the foveation process at feature level and the networks that predict human scanpaths through back-propagation from human gaze behavior.